Mohammad Lokmanur Rahman: Military career

 Lokman started his military career on BNS Abu Bakr.
-He furthermore instructed at School of Logistics and Management, Defence Services Command and Staff College and was general staff officer at Inter Services Selection Board.
-He was also assistant secretary to former chief of naval staff rear admiral Abu Taher.
-Lokman was the logistics and supply officer at BNS Umar Farooq, BNS Nirbhoy, commader of naval headquarters base supply depot and was the operations officer of his parent ship BNS Abu Bakr.
-He commanded one offshore vessel, one naval base, the BNS Mongla, one small patrol craft and the naval administrative authority at Dhaka.
-Lokman was the director of Budget, Welfare and naval stores at naval headquarters.
-He also served as director of naval purchase at Directorate General of Defence Purchase.
+He furthermore instructed at the School of Logistics and Management, Defence Services Command and Staff College, and was general staff officer at the Inter Services Selection Board.
+He was also assistant secretary to former chief of naval staff Rear Admiral Abu Taher.
+Lokman was the logistics and supply officer at BNS Umar Farooq, BNS Nirbhoy, commander of the naval headquarters base supply depot, and was the operations officer of his parent ship BNS Abu Bakr.
+He commanded one offshore vessel, one naval base, the BNS Mongla, one small patrol craft, and the naval administrative authority at Dhaka.
+Lokman was the director of budget, welfare and naval stores at naval headquarters.
+He also served as director of naval purchase at the Directorate General of Defence Purchase.
 Soon Lokman served as acting assistant chief of logistics from 21 December 2016 to 26 March 2017 as a commodore.
-On 27 March 2018, Lokman was ameliorated to the rank of rear admiral and designated as the 17th assistant chief of naval staff for logistics of the navy.
-Lokman was detached from naval headquarters from motion of no confidence and was replaced by then assistant chief of naval staff for materials, rear admiral Shafiul Azam on October 2021.
-Lokman went to leave per retirement on May 2022 while serving as ambassador under Ministry of Foreign Affairs.
-Lokman was awarded with the Bangladesh Navy Medal (NBP) in 2019 for his service in navy.
-He has also been awarded with the Naval Glorious Service Medal (NGP) and the chief of naval staff's commendation letter in 2014.
+On 27 March 2018, Lokman was promoted to rear admiral and designated as the 17th assistant chief of naval staff for logistics of the navy.
+Lokman was detached from naval headquarters due to a motion of no confidence and was replaced by then assistant chief of naval staff for materials, Rear Admiral Shafiul Azam, in October 2021.
+Lokman went to leave per retirement in May 2022 while serving as ambassador under the Ministry of Foreign Affairs.
+Lokman was awarded the Bangladesh Navy Medal (NBP) in 2019 for his service in the navy.
+He has also been awarded the Naval Glorious Service Medal (NGP) and the chief of naval staff's commendation letter in 2014.

-UN Mission

-He served two tenures in United Nations Peacekeeping Missions.
-First as a member of military contingent in Georgia in United Nations Observer Mission in Georgia and later in Lebanon as an observer of the naval contingent in United Nations Interim Force in Lebanon.

 Personal life

 Lokman is married to Shamima Yeasmin Luthia.
-The couple have two children.
+The couple has two children.